Bayesian Estimation of Cohort-Time-Stratum Specific Effects in Staggered Difference-in-Differences: Estimation and Inference

-where $\pi(\bm \theta)$ is the prior density.
-Integrating out the random-effects, the joint distribution can be written as

-A MCMC sampler is used to efficiently sample the posterior distribution.
-Posterior inferences of objects of interest (e.g.\ ATT's) are based on the sample of draws produced by the algorithm.
+A Gibbs sampler is used to efficiently sample the posterior distribution.
+Posterior inferences of objects of interest (ATTs) are based on the sample of draws produced by the algorithm.
 The posterior sample consists of